- BTC/USD has recovered from the intraday low, but bearish sentiments are still strong.

 Bitcoin's technical picture

-On the downside, a sustainable move above $10,000 will open up the way towards $9,500 and $9,320, which is the lowest level since the end of August.
+On the downside, a move below $9,600 will trigger more sell-off and push the price towards $9,300, which is the lowest level from August 30.

 BTC/USD, daily chart